RLain/missing-trees/README.md

 REPORT RequestId: c6d6be20-94b5-4498-b761-1e24614acaa7  Init Duration: 1.55 ms  Duration: 241573.03 ms     Billed Duration: 241574 ms      Memory Size: 128 MB     Max Memory Used: 128 MB
 ```

-To run the function directly using docker:
-- Run $ make build
-- Then you can spin up the container and execute the handler using $ make run-handler.
-This will:
-  a) Spin up /tmp/tree_gaps_map.html for a quick visualisation of the data to make building easier

 Additional commands:
 • Exiting a docker container $ exit
 • To see python packages intalled on the running container $ pip list